insists upon an ongoing commitment from all employees

 been adopted by the By-laws of Hazardous Waste Control (BLHWC), as per Annex VI and VII, including mirror entries.

+the field of waste management, and unified them in a single legal framework.
 The progress of the Turkish waste legislation is clearly reflected in the annual European Commission

 enlargement progress report which states that "Transposition of the acquis on waste management is already well advanced.